lukestynes/monster-fighter/README.md

 ## Story
 The premise of the game is that you are a monster trainer looking to battle and takeover the city.
 You must put together a monster team and defeat battles of opposing monsters.
 There is a shop that you can make use of to buy items and monsters along the way to help yourself win.

+## Instructions
+To run the game you need to have the Java JDK installed on your system.
+Download the MonsterFighter.jar from the repo and run it to view the game.

 ## Technologies
 This is a simple GUI monster fighting game created in Java using the Swing UI system.
 It uses no other external packages.